Examples of Remote Patient Monitoring: 9 Top Patient Applications

 1. Hypertension management

-There are a number of alarming facts and statistics concerning hypertension.
-Nearly half of U.S. adults can be classified with high blood pressure.
+There are many alarming facts and statistics concerning hypertension.
+Nearly half of U.S. adults can be classified with high blood pressure, and hypertension was a primary or contributing cause of nearly 700,000 deaths in 2021.
 A patient with hypertension is at risk for heart disease and stroke — the leading causes of death in the United States.
 Only about one in four adults with hypertension have it under control.
-High blood pressure was a primary or contributing cause of death for about half a million people in the United States in 2018.

 Considering patients with hypertension are usually relatively or completely asymptomatic, the only way to accurately identify whether many patients are experiencing high blood pressure is to measure the blood pressure.
 That is typically performed with a monitor.
-Using this monitor is a fairly straightforward process and one that lends itself perfectly to RPM.
-All patients typically need to do is place a cuff on their arm and start the accompanying monitoring device that measures and transmits blood pressure data.
+Using this blood pressure monitor is a fairly straightforward process, and it's one that lends itself perfectly to RPM.
+All patients typically must do is place a cuff on their arm and start the accompanying monitoring device that measures and transmits blood pressure data.

 Thanks to this simple activity performed on an ongoing basis, cardiologists receive the information they need to advise patients about worthwhile changes in their life in areas including medications, diet, exercise, smoking, drinking alcohol, and consuming caffeine.